Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

 Pandemonium mocks Johnson, Matt Hancock, Tory donors, and Dominic Cummings.
 It suggests again that this era of consensus needn’t necessarily be worried at in a misanthropic spirit.
 It might be done with wit and laughter too.
 It is an enduring fact that many of the great thinkers of the 1930s – one thinks of George Bernard Shaw and Ezra Pound – fell for Stalinism and Nazism respectively.
 It took Charlie Chaplin and PG Wodehouse to laugh them out of town.

-But Iannucci doesn’t extend his mockery to the Labour Party in the poem – and perhaps it would have been a better poem if he had.
-One left intellectual who is prepared to query Starmerism is the philosopher and poet Tariq Ali.
+Iannucci doesn’t extend his mockery to the Labour Party in the poem – and perhaps it would have been a better poem if he had.
+Bu one leftist intellectual who is prepared to query Starmerism – currently a kind of low energy Blairism – is the philosopher and poet Tariq Ali.
 Ali has just published – to the right’s dismay – a book attacking the legacy of Winston Churchill called Winston Churchill: His Crimes, His Times.

-For Ali, the habit of consensus thinking began further back in time to the post-War period: “I would refine the analysis slightly,” he says.
+For Ali, the habit of consensus thinking began further back in time during the post-War period: “I would refine the analysis slightly,” he says, when I describe the theory of the Blairite consensus.
 “The post-War consensus which was more or less agreed by Labour and the Tories after the Second World War, was that we have to go down the social democratic route.
 In Britain, this consensus was implemented and never altered in any meaningful sense, until it was broken definitively by Margaret Thatcher.”

 For Ali this is all bound up in the Churchill cult which began at that time, and has been continued by Johnson.
-Interestingly, Ali says that he prefers reading thinkers outside the centre-right – most notably Peter Hitchens.
+Interestingly, Ali says that he prefers reading thinkers like Peter Hitchens to those on the centre right.
 “Obviously Peter and I won’t agree on most things but I have some respect for him.
-There is a degree of honesty and integrity in Peter which I don’t find in many liberal writers.
+There is a degree of honesty and integrity in Peter which I don’t find in liberal writers.
 Look at the stand he’s taken on Julian Assange.
 I am amazed he’s still a columnist on The Mail on Sunday: it’s much sharper than things I read in The Guardian.”

 It’s this which often marks out independent thinking: integrity and the desire to conduct our thinking for the right reasons.
 And what does Peter Hitchens say in return?
 “I think Tariq Ali is a valuable independent voice because I think freedom dies without dissent.
 He’s undeniably intelligent, and undeniably thoughtful.
 I disagree with him profoundly on many things, and have done so publicly on such matters as the nature of Fidel Castro’s Cuba.”